mzsellem-GA/concentration-memory-game/README.md

         - all states are initialized
 6 Handle a player clicking a box
     - player clicks a box --> reveals image of flag (do this through nesting an image tag in the child div --parent is linked to its children)
-        - create a function such that only two cards can be compared at a time
+        - create a function (numFlagsVisible) such that only two cards can be compared at a time
         - if the second click reveals a matching flag:
             - flag remains visible for the remainder of the game
                 - make sure to remove click-ability if isSolve = true (first thing in event listener)